+How would a more Sentientist world work?
 How can sentientists change things?
 How can you help – as an individual, a citizen and community member, an employee, a leader, an activist, a consumer?

 There are many changes we need to make to move towards a more rational, compassionate world and many ways we can make those changes happen.

 With respect to the changes we need, this article sets out some ideas about “What things might disappear in a Sentientist world”.
 We’re building pages here about how we might need:

 - Sentient Rights (including a Universal Declaration of Sentient Rights)

 - Sentientist Development Goals

 - Sentientist money and investing (for example, the Vegan ETF)

 - Sentientist Justice (restoration, rehabilitation, protection, deterrence – but no retribution)

 - Sentientist agriculture (Plants.
 Plant-based and cell-based “meats”.
 Helping animal farmers transition)…